-This is especially important in partner marketing, affiliate marketing, and performance marketing, where maintaining strong relationships can lead to sustained revenue growth and business expansion.
+Nowhere is this more true than within partner marketing, affiliate marketing and performance marketing where strong relationships can result in ongoing revenue growth and business growth.

 What is Relationship Marketing?

-Why Relationship Marketing is Essential in Performance Marketing
+Why Relationship Marketing is Key in Performance Marketing

 2. Enhancing Customer Retention